 Adding thickeners to EBM also changes the carbohydrate balance of the EBM.

 #4: Some Thickeners May Actually Make A Baby Feel Worse

-Some thickeners make actually make a baby feel worse.
-For example some thickeners have been associated with:
+Unfortunately, some thickeners can actually make a baby feel worse, and have been associated with:

 #5: Thickeners Feeds May Be Dangerous

 The NHMRC indicates that feed thickeners have some adverse effects, such as increasing the length of time it takes for feeds to pass through the stomach, and even increasing reflux.

 For premature babies, it’s even more important to not add anything to their feeds unless under medical advice.